How to stay warm at night wild camping

 Staying warm whilst wild camping (in freezing conditions)

-Before getting in the pit I’ll boil up 750ml and put 500ml in the bottle with a Red Bush tea bag (it’s caffeine free so won’t keep you up all night and it does not stew), the now hot water bottle goes in the sleeping bag, the rest of the water is for my supper.
+Before getting in the sleeping bag, I’ll boil up 900ml and put 500ml in the bottle with a Red Bush tea bag (it’s caffeine-free so won’t keep you up all night and it doesn’t stew).
+The hot water bottle goes in the sleeping bag and the rest of the water is for my supper.

-Typically, I’ll throw a cup-a-soup in with one of my dry-packs (crushed instant noodles, dehydrated vegetables with quorn or chicken, carbs are not your priority here, you must have fat!) and whilst I’m simmering it for a couple of minutes I’ll hold the AK BruKit between my thighs to warm the blood heading for my cold toes then turn gas off and let it steep there for another few minutes.
+Typically, for supper, I’ll have a pouch of freeze-dried food.
+There’s a good balance of fat, carbs and protein.
+There are also loads of calories.
+You must have fat in your food, it plays a big role in warming you up.
+While I’m boiling the water, I’ll hold the AK BruKit between my thighs to warm the blood heading for my cold toes then turn gas off and let it steep there for another few minutes.

 When a client comes out camping I’ll include food.
 Below is a typical menu for 24 hours.